bdqnghi/treecaps/README.md

-# TreeCaps: Tree-based Capsule Networks for Source Code Processing [Not Complete Yet]
+# TreeCaps: Tree-based Capsule Networks for Source Code Processing

 <p aligh="center"> This repository contains the code for TreeCaps introduced in the following paper <b>TreeCaps: Tree-based Capsule Networks for Source Code Processing.
 (AAAI 2021) </b> </p>